EDO ASSEMBLY CRISIS: Facts on ground nullified first inauguration not Reps - Akpatason - Vanguard News

 If all the recommendations of the House of Representatives fail and it eventually assumes the functions of the Edo Assembly, do you think that would solve the problem?

-Can the Senate upturn the recommendations of the Houae or have you sought for concurrence?
+Can the Senate upturn the recommendations of the House or have you sought for concurrence?

 It has never happened in the past and not even when the facts are so glaring.
 So I assure you it will not happen.